 It is important to note that all sessions are conducted as individual speech therapy, 1:1 direct.
 Depending on scheduling, funding, and availability, sessions occur multiple times per week.

 Apraxia-Kids Email List Serv

 All of relevant areas are integrated into parent/family training and involvement.
-These skills involve intensive direction, skill teaching, and feedback.
-These include motivation, practice intensity, individual targets, descriptive feedback, and use of DTTC.
-Parent training is required at a minimum of once per month, but it occurs more frequently as the parent/family are able to participate.
-This occurs as direct overlap in session.
-Less frequently, it includes role-play or video recordings.
+These include motivation, practice intensity, individual targets, and descriptive feedback.
+Parent training is required and it occurs as the parent/family are able to participate.
 Parent education is a vital piece of teaching the importance of how to continue to teach and generalize taught skills.
 Recommendations for treatment intensity are provided to support parent carryover.
 Parents are required to complete practice sessions outside of the time the patient comes for direct intervention.
 Also, therapy materials (i.e. books, games, crafts, toys/prizes) are specified for home sessions to prevent satiation and to provide consistent implementation.